Grassfarming

 Evidence is mounting that dairy products from grassfed

-differently from the man-made fat that comes from the hydrogenization
+from the man-made fat that comes from the hydrogenization of vegetable oil.

-converted into CLA in our own bodies.
-In fact, dairy scientist David Schingoethe
+into CLA in our own bodies.
+In fact, dairy scientist David Schingoethe from

-from South Dakota State University suggests that eating diary foods high
+South Dakota State University suggests that eating diary foods high in TVA

-in TVA may be a more effective way to increase CLA levels than ingesting
+may be a more effective way to increase CLA levels than ingesting CLA itself.

-increasing TVA in dairy cows by feeding them fish meal and soybeans.
-But
+TVA in dairy cows by feeding them fish meal and soybeans.
+But raising cows

-raising cows on fresh pasture and withholding all grain may prove just
+on fresh pasture and withholding all grain may prove just as effective.
+In

 (To learn more, read "Making